e-stylzz/Yeoman-Generator-Test/app/templates/_README.md

 ### Building Production Code

-- `gulp html`
+- `gulp optimize`

     Optimize all javascript and styles, move to a build folder, and inject them into the new index.html

 - `gulp build`

-    Copies all fonts, copies images and runs `gulp html` to build the production code to the build folder.
+    Copies all fonts, copies images and runs `gulp optimize` to build the production code to the build folder.

 ### Serving Production Code